mweel1/usa_high_level/vote/index.md

 # Voting

-You would create a ballot.
-Get a random printed QR Code, and then view the database.
+Various jurisdiction will provide a ballot.

+A citizen must provide an American Issued Government ID.

+When the citizen goes to vote they will receive a QR Code with a public ID.

+That QR Code will go to an open database with the public IDs and show the result of ballot items.